StackVista/stackstate-docs/develop/reference/stj/stj_reference.md

 ---
-title: StackState Template Language Functions
+title: StackState Template Functions
 kind: documentation
 ---

-# Template functions
+# StackState Template Functions

-StackState's templated json incorporates several functions helpful to resolve nodes either by name or [identifier](../../../configure/identifiers.md) that need to be addressed while creating other nodes, for example on a `ComponentTemplate` you want to attach to your about to be created `Component` a `Domain`.
+StackState's templated json incorporates several custom handlebars functions that can be used to get existing nodes from the graph, create new nodes, join texts together, etc. See a full listing of all StackState functions below.

 ## Function: `get`